 Basis of proposal and project terms

-- A successful project relies on both parties and it is important that all necessary information for the timely completion of the scope of work defined in a proposal is accurately supplied to the Consultant by the Client in the format requested.
+A successful project relies on both parties and it is important that all necessary information for the timely completion of the scope of work defined in a proposal/estimate is accurately supplied to the Consultant by the Client in the format requested.

-- The Client guarantees the accuracy, completeness and reliability of all documentation and information supplied to the Consultant and indemnifies the Consultant against any claims that may arise as a result of use of this documentation and information.
-The client understands that inaccurate, illegal or incomplete information may cause time delays and may also result in additional work which will be quoted and charged extra.
+The Client guarantees the accuracy, completeness and reliability of all documentation and information supplied to the Consultant and indemnifies the Consultant against any claims that arises as a result of use of this documentation and information.
+The Client understands that inaccurate, illegal or incomplete information may cause time delays and may also result in additional work which will be quoted and charged extra.

-- Extension or compression of timings/schedule will be deemed to be a change to the scope of a proposal and therefore additional fees may be quoted at the Consultant’s discretion.
+Extension or compression of timings/schedule will be deemed to be a change to the scope of this proposal/estimate and therefore additional fees may be quoted at the Consultant’s discretion.

-- Fees have been calculated based on the Consultant’s best assessment of the scope of the project based on the information supplied by the Client.
-Changes and/or additional project requirements which manifest through discussions and/or meetings during the duration of the project or become evident as the project progresses due to inaccurate or incomplete information supplied by the Client may be quoted additionally at the Consultant’s discretion.
+Fees have been calculated based on the Consultant’s best assessment of the scope of the project based on the information supplied to the Consultant by the Client.
+Changes and/or additional project requirements which manifest through discussions and/or meetings during the duration of the project or become evident as the project progresses due to inaccurate information supplied by the Client may be quoted additionally at the Consultant’s discretion.

-- The parameters of work covered by a proposal is restricted to the items detailed in the narrative for each stage and excludes third party costs other than those specified.
-The Client is to act as Principal in Contracts with Third Party suppliers where defined within a proposal.
+The parameters of work covered by this proposal is restricted to the items detailed in the narrative for each stage and excludes third party costs other than those specified.
+The Client is to act as Principal in Contracts with Third Parties where defined within a proposal.

 Terms and conditions of business

 A Contract shall be formed between the Consultant and the Client.
-A proposal constitutes an offer by the Consultant to supply the Services detailed in a proposal to the Client.
+A proposal/estimate constitutes an offer by the Consultant to supply the Services detailed in a proposal/estimate to the Client.

-The scope of a project will be as set out in a proposal.
-The Client acknowledges that they have not relied on any presentation, discussion or statement, made or given by the Consultant that is not set out in the Services and that they do not form part of the Contract and do not have any contractual force.
+The scope of the project (the Services) will be as set out in a proposal.
+The Client acknowledges that they have not relied on any presentation, discussion or statement, made or given by the Consultant that are not included within the Services and that they do not form part of the Contract and do not have any contractual force.

-If the programme of work changes or increases, or there is a compression or extension of timeframes, or changes and/or additional project requirements which manifest through discussions and/or meetings, the Consultant reserves the right to quote and charge extra.
-Amendments will be limited to those defined within the narrative within a proposal and additional work will be quoted extra.
+If the scope of the project changes or increases, or there is a compression or extension of timeframes, or changes and/or additional project requirements which manifest through discussions and/or meetings, the Consultant reserves the right to quote and charge extra.
+Changes of scope are limited to those defined within the narrative where applicable and additional work will be quoted extra.

-The role of the Consultant in a project will be consultancy and the Client will act as principal in any contracts with third parties unless detailed to the contrary within the proposal
+The role of the Consultant in all projects will be Consultancy and the Client will act as Principal in any Contracts with Third Parties unless detailed to the contrary within a specific proposal.

 If the Client fails to make payment within the times specified then, without prejudice to any other right or remedy available, the Consultant shall be entitled to charge the Client interest on the unpaid amount.
 This interest shall be at a rate of 1 per cent per annum above Barclays Bank Plc base rate, as varied from time-to-time, until full payment is made.
 In extreme cases of delayed payment, the Consultant reserves the right to put a project on hold until such time as an account is brought up-to-date.
 All fees to be paid in Sterling without deduction of exchange commissions or taxes.